gaurswasti/Spotify-Clone/README.md

 ## Description:

 A web-based application that allows users to play various songs according to their liking.
 Includes play, pause and seek functionality within a song.
-Also allows for the user to switch between songs.
+Also allows for the user to switch between songs via the next/previous play feature or by clicking the song in the list.

 ## Tech Stack:

-This project uses HTML, CSS and JavaScript
+This project uses HTML, CSS and JavaScript.

 ## Running Locally: